nilx/megawave/README.txt

 available.
 Please refer to `<subfolder>/README.txt` for the details.

-Some other targets are available from the subfolders, mainly for development porpose (code linting, syntax cleanup, ...).
+Some other targets are available from the subfolders, mainly for development purpose (code linting, syntax cleanup, ...).
 They are not extensively tested.